As a wise person (Ferris Bueller) once said, “Life moves pretty fast. If you don’t stop and look around once in awhile, you could miss it.”

 A floral fairyland, interiors inspiration, hands-on workshops and nature-inspired deli-fare are just a few of the many beguiling appeals to Petersham Nurseries’ new outpost in Covent Garden.
 The location in Floral Court couldn’t be more perfect either, given the area’s history as a flower, fruit and vegetable market!

 Spread across 16,000 square feet, it’s all-too-easy to lose track of time immersed in the enchanting garden or browsing the ethereal collection of Venetian glassware here.
-And if you’re feeling peckish there’s a delicatessen next-door (holding its own cellar of Italian wine), with two restaurants to follow suit soon!
+And if you’re feeling peckish there’s a delicatessen next-door (holding its own cellar of Italian wine), with two restaurants set amidst an enchanting courtyard… Read more, here.

 Petersham Nurseries, Covent Garden, Floral Court, London, WC2E 9FB

 If you ever need somewhere to duck into near Piccadilly Circus, look no further than Maison Assouline.